TatuE/Trust_to_Blockchain/h5_HelSec.md

 All in all the event was quite pleasant.
 The venue was excellent for the purpose, there was even free pizza, for which I did not partake since I was tourist, let's not start free loading from the get go.

-So, on to the assignment, the presentations.
+So, on with the assignment, the show.

 #### Jos Helmich - Industrial Cyber Security

 | Additional media                                  | Mirror country                                    | Mirror address                                    |  HTTP proxy                                       | Configuration                                     |
 | ------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------- |